What are property taxes?

 Which states have the highest and lowest property taxes?

-In 2021, New Jersey, Illinois, and New Hampshire had the highest effective property tax rates on homeowners, according to the most recent data from the Tax Foundation.
-Hawaii, Alabama, and Colorado had the lowest effective rates.
+In 2023, New Jersey, Illinois, Pennsylvania, New York, and Vermont had the highest median property tax rates on property owners, according to analysis from CoreLogic.
+Hawaii and Idaho had the lowest median rates.

 Will my property taxes be affected if the value of my house changes?

-In most cases, yes, because property tax amounts are calculated as a percentage of a home’s taxable or assessed value, which is affected in part by its market value.
-When your home’s value changes because of market conditions, renovations, or damage, your local tax authority will typically reassess your property’s value.
+In most cases, yes, because property tax amounts are calculated as a percentage of a home’s taxable or assessed value, which is affected in part by its fair market value.
+When your home’s value changes because of market conditions, renovations, or damage, your local tax authority will typically reassess the value of the property.
 Your next property tax bill will reflect these changes.

 Will I still need to pay property taxes after my mortgage is paid off?